ZenPloy-cloud/n8n-docker-compose-dokploy/README.md

 ### Step 5: Set Environment Variables

-Configure the required environment variables.
+Go to the "Environment" tab and configure the required environment variables.
 Use the template from `n8n-standard-with-postgres/dockploy-environment-settings.env`:

 **Required Variables:**
 - `N8N_HOST`: Your domain (e.g., n8n.yourdomain.com)